Robert

 • B.S. in Economics, Wharton School, University of Pennsylvania

-Robert Raney is Assistant Professor in the Accounting and Control Department.
-He holds a Ph.D. and M.S. in Business Administration from the Foster School of Business, University of Washington and a B.S. in Economics from the Wharton School, University of Pennsylvania.
-He is also a CFA Charterholder.
+Robert Raney is an Associate Professor in the Accounting and Control Department.
+Robert Raney holds a Ph.D. and M.S. in Business Administration from the Foster School of Business, University of Washington and a B.S. in Economics from the Wharton School, University of Pennsylvania.
+He is also a CFA charter holder.

-Before joining IESE Business School, Robert worked as the director of valuation for a large Hedge Fund of Funds where he led the Valuation Committee and was responsible for developing, maintaining, and managing all firm-wide valuation policies and procedures.
-Currently, he is an advisor for a FinTech company in the digital asset space.
-Assistant Professor Raney also provides consulting services for valuation related projects.
+Before joining IESE Business School, Robert worked as the director of valuation for a Hedge Fund of Funds where he led the Valuation Committee and participated in the Investment Committee.
+Robert continues to serve as a valuation expert and advisor for a variety of companies.

 Areas of interest.